vorakl/vorakl.github.io/src.docs/content/articles/py-params.rst

 |

-Although, all 4 parameters must to be defined each time the function is called.
+Although, all the 4 parameters must be defined each time the function is called.
 This can be avoided by setting default values for the parameters in the function definition.
 Keyword pairs must always be defined after positional parameters:

 .. code-block:: python